Welcome to UAB HowToPay’s privacy notice for www.howtopay.com

 - Purpose of this privacy notice

-This privacy notice aims to give you information on how Confidia AG. collects and processes personal data we collect from you or that you provide to us or that we obtain from third parties through your use of this website, through providing you with our services in accordance with our terms and conditions and when you make an application to use of services through the website or when you lodge a query through the website.
+This privacy notice aims to give you information on how UAB HowToPay. collects and processes personal data we collect from you or that you provide to us or that we obtain from third parties through your use of this website, through providing you with our services in accordance with our terms and conditions and when you make an application to use of services through the website or when you lodge a query through the website.

 This website and our services are not intended for children and we do not knowingly collect data relating to children.